 - Create networking opportunities.
 Chambers have numerous committees and serving on one of them provides numerous networking opportunities as well as professional leadership development.
 You can build your business while promoting developments of keen interest to local businesses and the community at large.
 It may also open doors for future partnerships to help your business grow.

 - Gain a voice in government.
 You don’t have time to stay on top of all the local, regional, and state issues which could impact your business, but that’s at the heart of what we do.
 We keep you informed so that you can concentrate on growing your business.
-We also take on the tough issues and opposes new regulations, taxes, fees, assessments and costs directed at small businesses.
+We also take on the tough issues and oppose new regulations, taxes, fees, assessments and costs directed at small businesses.
 It also helps protect the principles of free enterprise and aids businesses in being treated fairly.

 - Make business contacts.
 The chamber’s most fundamental mission is to generate more business activity for the community.
 The chamber initiates more business-to-business commerce and more opportunities for networking and connecting local professionals than is available through most other local organizations.